 Karachi: All educational institutions in Sindh, including Karachi, will remain closed on Wednesday (today),according to an announcement of the Government of Sindh.

 In view of the Met office forecast of more rain, the Government of Sindh has announced that all public and private sector educational institutions will remain closed on Wednesday.

 The Chief Secretary of Sindh, Raja Mohammed Abbas, has announced that all private and public schools of Sindh, including Karachi will remain closed today.

-the day have been postponed and the new dates will be announced later, said the Secretary, Education.
+The examinations for the day have been postponed and the new dates will be announced later, said the Secretary, Education.
 The news

 KP varsities need Rs2b to pay increased salaries, allowances